 Where is the State Bar of Georgia located?

 From the East on I-20: Take the Windsor-Spring Exit.
-Turn right on Spring Street.
+Turn right on Ted Turner Drive.
 Turn right on Marietta Street.

 From the West on I-20: Take the Windsor-Spring Exit.
-Turn left on Spring Street.
+Turn left on Ted Turner Drive.
 Turn right on Marietta Street.

 From the South on 75-85: Take Andrew Young International Boulevard Exit.
 Turn left on Andrew Young International Boulevard.
 Turn left on Centennial Parkway.
 Turn left on Marietta Street.